PapyRGB/Griffith-Group-Project/tests/model_evaluation/results.md

 ## Question 4: How can I request an official transcript?

 **RAG Answer:**
 To request an official transcript, you should contact your Faculty Administrator.
-Transcripts of results are issued by the Faculty Administrator in hard copy upon completion of your program.
-Please allow a minimum of 72 hours (3 working days) for transcript requests to be processed.
-If you have any questions or need further assistance, kindly refer to the full documentation provided by the Faculty Administrator.
+Transcripts of results are issued by them in hard copy, upon completion of your program.

 **Evaluation (automatic):**
-Rating: Partially correct
+Rating: Correct
-Explanation: The answer correctly indicates that you should contact your Faculty Administrator and allows for the processing time, but it does not mention that transcripts are issued in hard copy upon completion of your program.
+Explanation: The answer accurately reflects the information that "Transcripts of results are issued by your Faculty Administrator, in hard copy, on completion of your programme."

 **Human Evaluation**
 _Keep one of the following:_